pgrugwiro/dataful-blog/_posts/2020-11-11-london-bike-share.md

 #### What was the average daily idle time for each bike?
 The idle time is measured as the time between a drop off and a subsequent pick up for each bike on any given day.
 It does not account for overnight idle time, and also sets a maximum threshold to remove incidents where a bike went unused for a number of days.
 On average, each bike registered **an idle time of 2.5 hours** before it’s picked up again.
-As a product manager, if you found that the bike only gets picked up 2 times per day on average for a total duration of 40 minutes and sits idle for the remainder of the day, what would you do?
+As a product manager, if you found that the bikes only get picked up 2 times per day on average for a duration of 20 minutes per ride and then sit idle for the remainder of the day, what would you do?
 The full distribution of idle time is shown in the figure below:
 <br />
 <br />
 <p align="center">